CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 1. **Execute the notebook cell by cell** (using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell) and observe the results of each cell execution.

    > **Note**: Make sure **.Net Interactive** is in a ready state.
 If not, please wait for 2 to 3 minutes.
 If it is still not loading, kindly close and reopen Visual Studio.
-Also, please do not click on the **Run All** option to execute all the cells at a time which may lead to exceed in token limit that results Error: 503 – Service unreachable.
+Also, please do not click on the **Run All** option to execute all the cells simultaneously, which may lead to exceeding the token limit, resulting in Error: 503 – Service unreachable.

       ![](../media/miyagi-image20.png)

-   > **Note**: Incase any issues or errors occur related to exceeding call rate limit of your current OpenAI S0 pricing tier. , Please wait for 15 to 20 seconds and Re-run the cell
+   > **Note**: In case any issues or errors occur related to exceeding the call rate limit of your current OpenAI S0 pricing tier, please wait for 15 to 20 seconds and Re-run the cell

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.